carologistics/clips_executive/clips_executive/_sources/plugins/index.rst.txt

     cx::CLIPSEnvContext::get_context(clips::Environment *env)
     cx::CLIPSEnvContext::get_context(std::shared_ptr<clips::Environment> env)

-This instance contains the name and the environment as well as a mutex to guardthe environment.
+This instance contains the name and the environment as well as a mutex to guard the environment.

 **Operations on CLIPS environments are not thread-safe**, hence each environment interaction needs to be guarded by this mutex.
 This is mainly relevant for plugins handling asynchronous operations.